Mohammad Reza Pahlavi

-Mohammad Reza Pahlavi (محمدرضا پهلوی /fa/) (26 October 1919 – 27 July 1980) was the Shah of Iran from 1941 to 1979.
-He succeeded his father Reza Shah and ruled the Imperial State of Iran until he was overthrown by the 1979 Islamic Revolution led by Ruhollah Khomeini, which abolished the Iranian monarchy to establish the Islamic Republic of Iran.
+Mohammad Reza Pahlavi (Note: /ˈɹeɪzə ˈpɑːləˌvi/; محمدرضا پهلوی, /fa/) (26 October 1919 – 27 July 1980) was the last Shah of Iran, reigning from 1941 to 1979.
+He succeeded his father Reza Shah and ruled the Imperial State of Iran until he was overthrown in the Islamic Revolution led by Ruhollah Khomeini, which abolished the Iranian monarchy to establish the Islamic Republic of Iran.
 In 1967, he took the title Shahanshah (lit.
-'King of Kings'), and also held several others, including Aryamehr (lit.
+'King of Kings'), and held several others, including Aryamehr (lit.
 'Light of the Aryans') and Bozorg Arteshtaran (lit.
 'Grand Army Commander').
 He was the second and last ruling monarch of the Pahlavi dynasty.

-During World War II, the Anglo-Soviet invasion of Iran forced the abdication of Reza Shah and succession of Mohammad Reza Shah.
+During World War II, the Anglo-Soviet invasion of Iran forced the abdication of Reza Shah and succession of Pahlavi.
 During his reign, the British-owned oil industry was nationalized by the prime minister Mohammad Mosaddegh, who had support from Iran's national parliament to do so; however, Mosaddegh was overthrown in the 1953 Iranian coup d'état, which was carried out by the Iranian military under the aegis of the United Kingdom and the United States.
 Subsequently, the Iranian government centralized power under the Shah and brought foreign oil companies back into the country's industry through the Consortium Agreement of 1954.
 In 1963, Mohammad Reza Shah introduced the White Revolution, a series of reforms aimed at transforming Iran into a global power and modernizing the nation by nationalizing key industries and redistributing land.
-The regime also implemented Iranian nationalist policies establishing numerous popular symbols of Iran relating to Cyrus the Great.
-The Shah initiated major investments in infrastructure, subsidies and land grants for peasant populations, profit sharing for industrial workers, construction of nuclear facilities, nationalization of Iran's natural resources, and literacy programs which were considered some of the most effective in the world.
+The regime also implemented Iranian nationalist policies.
+The Shah initiated major investments in infrastructure, subsidies and land grants for peasant populations, profit sharing for industrial workers, construction of nuclear facilities, and nationalization of Iran's natural resources.

 The Shah also instituted economic policy tariffs and preferential loans to Iranian businesses which sought to create an independent Iranian economy.
 Manufacturing of cars, appliances, and other goods in Iran increased substantially, creating a new industrialist class insulated from threats of foreign competition.
-By the 1970s, the Shah was seen as a master statesman and used his growing power to pass the 1973 Sale and Purchase Agreement.
+In the 1970s, the Shah used his growing power to pass the 1973 Sale and Purchase Agreement.
 The reforms culminated in decades of sustained economic growth that would make Iran one of the fastest-growing economies among both the developed world and the developing world.
-During his 37-year-long rule, Iran spent billions of dollars' worth on industry, education, health, and military spending.
+During his 37-year-long rule, Iran spent billions of dollars' worth on industry, education, health, and the military.
 Between 1950 and 1979, real GDP per capita nearly tripled from about $2700 to about $7700 (2011 international dollars).
-By 1977, the Shah's focus on defense spending to end foreign powers' intervention in the country had culminated in the Iranian military standing as the world's fifth-strongest armed force.
+By 1977, the Shah's focus on defence spending to end foreign powers' intervention in the country had culminated in the Iranian military standing as the world's fifth-strongest armed force.
+Pahlavi also ruled as an authoritarian monarch, and human rights were often curtailed or violated.
+This led to increasing internal opposition.